Mountain City, Nevada

 Mountain City is a census-designated place in Elko County, Nevada, United States, within the Mountain City Ranger District of the Humboldt-Toiyabe National Forest.
 The community, located on State Route 225 approximately 16 mi south of the Idaho border, is situated on the Owyhee River.
+As of the 2020 census, Mountain City had a population of 14.

 History

 In 1870, Mountain City was founded after a silver mine was located in the area: over a thousand people lived in Mountain City until the silver ran out, causing an exodus from the town.

 In 1879, copper was found at one of the mines north-east of Mountain City: people came rolling back in, causing a boom town for the second time, until the copper was exhausted.

 A post office was established at Mountain City in 1870.
 The community was descriptively named on account of the natural surroundings of its elevated town site.
 Due to its small size, Mountain City is classified by some writers as a ghost town.

-As of 2023, no new buildings or places have been built or constructed in Mountain City: the local town bar has been keeping Mountain City alive for over 20 years.
+As of 2025 no new buildings or places have been built or constructed in Mountain City: the local town bar has been keeping Mountain City alive for over 20 years.